ncatlab/nlab-content/pages/8/7/1/0/178/content.md

 From these lifts all the required lifts are obtained by precomposition with some evident smooth retractions.

-The idea of the proof is that the lifts in question are obtained from solving differential equations with boundary conditions, and exist due to the existence of solutions of first order systems of partial differential equations and the [[Bianchi identities]] for flat [[∞-Lie algebroid valued differential forms]].
+The idea of the proof is that the lifts in question are obtained from solving [[differential equation]]s with boundary conditions, and exist due to the existence of solutions of first order systems of partial differential equations and the [[Bianchi identities]] for flat [[∞-Lie algebroid valued differential forms]].

 **1st case: $\mathfrak{g} = b^{n-1} \mathbb{R}$**